-- Avoid lengthy written instructions or plans and diagrams on paper. - If possible, accompany the person to where he/she has to go. - Write down your name and telephone number for the person. - For completing forms, check if the person needs assistance. more than reading and writing, there might be an issue of understanding. - If a Trade Union represents a number of linguistic communities, provide documents and communication in multiple languages, since having information in one's own language will facilitate understanding. - Try to break down complex information into chunks and keep language simple and logical. - Keep distractions such as background noise to a minimum. - Give the person time to react and reply. - Speak to the person in a normal, natural way. - Explain where the toilets can be found.
+- Avoid lengthy written instructions or plans and diagrams on paper. - If possible, accompany the person to where he/she has to go. - Write down your name and telephone number for the person. - For completing forms, check if the person needs assistance. more than reading and writing, there might be an issue of understanding. - If a Trade Union represents a number of linguistic communities, provide forms in multiple languages, since many people with intellectual disabilities do not speak foreign languages. - Try to break down complex information into chunks and keep language simple and logical. - Keep distractions such as background noise to a minimum. - Give the person time to react and reply. - Speak to the person in a normal, natural way. - Don't take offence at unusual attitudes or reactions of the person. - Explain where the toilets can be found.